-Breakfast: Pancake sausage stick or assorted whole grain cereal w/toast, chilled juice or fruit and low fat milk.
+Breakfast: Pancake sausage stick or assorted whole grain cereal with toast, chilled juice and/ or fruit, and low fat milk.

 Student Assistance Program

 The Student Assistance Program, SAP, is a way to identify high risk students who are having school-related problems because of alcohol and drug use or who are at risk of suicide and other emotional, social, and mental health problems.
 It is a confidential method for intervening and referring students to appropriate community services.
 It is an intervention, not a treatment program.

 Eating Disorders Substance Abuse

 The focal point of the Student Assistance Program is to identify and help students who are experiencing social, emotional or physical problems that are detrimental to their success in school and themselves as a person.

 The SAP is designed to function as follows:

 1. To recognize students with problems – based upon observable behavior